 Read this person’s blog posts.
 Listen to their podcast interviews.
 Read their books.

-If you’re not willing to invest time into your own learning, why should they?
+If you’re not willing to invest time into your learning, why should they?

 6. Ask a specific question

-Please do not send a huge backstory of what’s gone wrong (see #1) and then ask a question like “What should I do now?”.
+Please do not send a massive backstory of what’s gone wrong (see #1) and then ask a question like “What should I do now?”.

-A big, ambiguous question like that would take a lot of back-and-forth emailing to sift through it all.
+A big, ambiguous question like that would take a lot of back-and-forths emailing to sift through it all.